MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/audit-user-access.md

 ---
 # Audit user access

 Common Data Service for Apps support the ability to audit user access.
-The information that is recorded includes when the user started accessing CDS for Apps and if access originated from the CDS for Apps web application, CDS for Apps for Outlook, or SDK calls to the web services.
+The information that is recorded includes when the user started accessing CDS for Apps and if access originated from the CDS for Apps web application, Dynamics 365 for Outlook, or SDK calls to the web services.

 ## Enable user access auditing
  Auditing of user access is enabled at the organization level.
 To enable or disable user access auditing, you must retrieve the target organization’s record, and update the `Organization.IsUserAccessAuditEnabled` attribute value for the organization.
 Global auditing on the organization must also be enabled by setting the `Organization.IsAuditEnabled` attribute to `true` in the organization record.
-To audit the origin of user access, for example: web application, CDS for Apps for Outlook or SDK, you must enable auditing on the entities being accessed.
+To audit the origin of user access, for example: web application, Dynamics 365 for Outlook or SDK, you must enable auditing on the entities being accessed.

  The frequency of auditing user access can be read or set using the `Organization.UserAccessAuditingInterval` attribute.
 The default attribute value of 4 indicates user access is audited once every 4 hours.